How To Draw Naruto - Easy-To-Follow Step-By-Step Guide

 Step 1: Sketch A Circle

-To start sketching Naruto, I first sketch a rough circle at the top of the paper.
+To start sketching Naruto, I first drew a rough circle at the top of the paper, about 1/4 of the width of the paper.

 Step 2: Sketch His Chin & Shoulder Line